antaresproject/docs/docs/modules_development/module_base.md

 In the above mentioned example service provider must inherit from the class `ModuleServiceProvider`.

+## Module configuration form

-## Dedicated Configuration
+## Simple configuration

-You can consider that the module should has its dedicated configuration which can be rewritten or just used to fetch some information.
-For example API HOST with possibility of end-point customization.
-Instead of storing this data in regular config file or as hardcoded, you can create a dedicated file named ```settings.php``` and place in inside the ```resources/config``` path in the module root directory.
+You can provide a simple configuration of the module by creating a dedicated file named ```settings.php``` placed in the ```resources/config``` directory.
 The file looks like other configuration files, so it returns an array just like example below.
+Creating this file will result in automatically rendered configuration page on the Admin Leve, in the Modules Configuration page.

 ```php
 <?php